SciBorgs/SciGuides/projects/DifferentialDrive.md

 The black cylinders between the two center wheels are motors.
 As you can see, there there are two motors attached to each side of the drivetrain.

 These motors are also connected via wires to motor controllers, which are connected ultimately to a roboRIO (gray square thing on the top).
 The roboRIO is a piece of hardware which connects and interfaces with all of the sensors and actuators on the robot (sensors collect data, actuators move).
 We can control those sensors and actuators by running code on the RIO.
 - Remember `Ports.java`?
 Well, in order to control our electronics and for the RIO to send them signals, we need to know what physical ports our components are connected to.
-That's what we mean when we say that this file stores the ports for our components.*
+That's what we mean when we say that this file stores the ports for our components.

-The roboRIO is connected to a radio (the white rectangle to the right of the RIO), which is how we generally connect our computers to the RIO.
+The RoboRIO is connected to a radio (the white rectangle to the right of the RIO), which is how we generally connect our computers to the RIO.
 # Drive Folder

 Our first step will be to create a drive folder for everything related to the Drive subsystem.
 It will include:
-- a Drive.java subsystem that extends `SubsystemBase` and contains the logic to control the motors and the drivetrain.
+- a `Drive.java` subsystem that extends `SubsystemBase` and contains the logic to control the motors and the drivetrain.
-- DriveConstants.java file containing the whatever constants we will need for our subsystem (i.e. the dimensions of the drivetrain).
+- `DriveConstants.java`, containing whatever constants we will need for our subsystem (i.e. the dimensions of the drivetrain).

 Once you do that, your files should look something like this:

 ![file order](https://github.com/user-attachments/assets/d37980f3-c1d6-4a9a-9e5f-66c0163496d7)
 # Ports

-In our drive class, we will make all of our 4 motors using `CANSparkMax` objects.
+In our `Drive.jav` class, we will make all of our 4 motors using `CANSparkMax` objects.
 When you create a `CANSparkMax` object, you give it a port and a motor type (don't worry about what the motor type means for now).
 With that port, it is able to interface with the motor connected to the port through the RIO.

 Before we create our motor objects, let's add our ports to `Ports.java`.